3bdulrahmn69/craftworks-backend/docs/manual.md

 - Job must be completed
 - User must be either the client or craftsman of the job
 - User can only review once per job
+- **Reviews are optional** - both client and craftsman can choose to review or not

 **Request Example:**